 - Publication must have occurred between January 1 and December 31 of the previous calendar year.

 - Simultaneous submissions are acceptable.
+(May be submitted elsewhere.)

 - Online published items must be a third-party publication, that is, not on the author’s blog or website.